ajitkoti/papertrail/content/post/art-paper-notes.md

 href="https://db.cs.cmu.edu/papers/2018/mod342-wangA.pdf">this recent takedown of the Bw-tree</a>),
 and is still considered an _extremely_ competitive index implementation.
 It's appealing not only for its performance, but for the minimal delta from a well-understood data structure that it represents.
 You could implement a basic version of ART in a few hours of work.
-So why not try?
+So why not... trie?